nczempin/arcadia-chess-engine/README.md

 Why is it called Arcadia?
 It's a port to C++ of my Java engine "Eden", which is a tribute to a program called PARADISE.
 For simplicity's sake I just googled for a synonym of "Eden".

 ## How to use it ##
-Use a program like "Arena" (www.playwitharena.com) to play against it, or let other engines play against it, even have tournaments, or let it solve problem test suites (usually contained in ".epd" files.
+Use a program like "Arena" (www.playwitharena.com) to play against it, or let other engines play against it, even have tournaments.
+You can also let it solve problem test suites (usually contained in ".epd" files).

 This is version 0.0.9, released 2015-06-06.
 You can freely use it.